 Visit Jordan First Impressions

 Emptiness – the First Emotion!

 As we drove into the Amman city from Queen Alia International Airport on a bright afternoon, all I saw was the monotone all around me.
-All the buildings had the pale color of sandstone with tones differing only in nuances.
+All the buildings had the pale color of sandstone with the tones differing only in nuances.
 It was surreal for someone coming from colorful India and if I may add hyper-colored Goa.
 From my room on the 21st floor of Le Royal Hotel, I got a lovely view of the city of Amman.
 But it took me some time to adjust to the monotone.
 I would later learn that the color scheme is by design.
-Everyone is expected to follow it though some ghastly glass and steel buildings have made their way into the perfect setting.
+Everyone is expected to follow it, though some ghastly glass and steel buildings have made their way into the perfect setting.

 The emotion that I felt was – ‘Veerana’ – emptiness that moves from around you to inside you.

 Is Jordan Safe?

 Safety is the first concern when you are traveling to the region that Jordan is located in.
 The concern is justified as countries that are going through some turbulent times surround it.
 Having said that Jordan has managed to insulate itself from the security concerns.
 Traveling with in Jordan is as safe or unsafe as any other country.
 It is not impacted by the regional disturbances.
 It is, in general, a peaceful country – try recalling any bad news you heard about Jordan in recent past, I could not recall any.
 We did not see any security challenges.
 Although I must admit I traveled as part of a group that was invited by Jordan Tourism Board, so we were well taken care of by them.